CSci-153-Web-Systems-and-Technologies/batch-2025-vsu-faculty-of-engineering-web/README.md

 - Manage About and Admission content
   - About: `pages/Admin/super-admin/manage_about.vue`
   - Admission: `pages/Admin/super-admin/admission.vue`
-- View and manage faculty and staff for the whole college
+- View and manage faculty and staff for the whole Faculty
-  - College-wide faculty and staff management: `pages/Admin/super-admin/faculty_staff.vue`
+  - Faculty-wide faculty and staff management: `pages/Admin/super-admin/faculty_staff.vue`
 - Grant and revoke **module access** for Head Admins and Faculty (per user or per department), for example:
   - Can this Head Admin manage department news?
   - Can this Faculty member manage research posts?